Reflection on an Intimate Relationship with a Narcissist

 disentangle my layers of attachment and love for you,

-and seperate out from your crazy-making system.
+and separate from your crazy-making system.

 My grief is immense,